johnnynunez/johnnynunez/README.md

 I am Johnny Núñez,a Data Science and Videogame Development student.
 You will find here everything, I publish all my code, Open Source🕊.

 Things about me:
-- 🧑🏽‍💻 I’m 23 years old.
+- 🧑🏽‍💻 I’m 24 years old.
 - 🤔 I program usually in Python, C++, Javascript and I use a variety of frameworks oriented to AI, Tensorflow, PyTorch, AWS.
-- 🔭 I’m currently working on Brodynt and Deep Learning@Computer Vision Researcher at Universitat de Barcelona.
+- 🔭 I’m currently working on Deep Learning@Computer Vision Researcher at Universitat de Barcelona.
-- 🌱 I’m currently learning Computer Vision, Finance, and Cybersecurity related to Deep Learning.
+- 🌱 I’m currently learning Data Science, Computer Vision, Finance, and Cybersecurity related to Deep Learning.
 - 📲 I’m really interested in technology in general.
 From hardware to software in any field, but especially in video games!
-- 📐 I’m in my 4th year of university.
+- 📐 I have a degree in Computer Engineering.
 I am currently doing an Artificial Intelligence Trading Bot.
 - 📫 How to reach me: on Universitat de Barcelona.
 - 🚀 I’m very interested in quantum computing and blockchain, especially in cryptos.
 - 💬 Ask me about all you want.
 I have several interesting repositories that you can see.